tcolgate/prometheus-k8s/README.md

 - Creates a persistant volume and claim for prometheus data
 - Creates a prometheus instance
 - Creates an alertmanager instance.
+- Creates a pushgateway instance.
+- Creates a statsd exporter instance.
+- Creates a blackbox exporter instance.
 - Prometheus will monitor all elements of the kube cluster (including services)
 - A grafana deployment (no state is kept yet, and no default